Zarcolio/ZecList/README.md

 # ZecList
-Some lists I gathered an put together / improved
+Some lists I gathered and put together / improved